Lauriston Girls School

 In 2009 Susan took a sabbatical to complete an Advanced Management Program at Harvard Business School, a course on business management which complemented her educational research focus.

-Sam has been working at Lauriston since 2008, both at the Howqua and Armadale campuses.
-His role at Howqua is to lead the management team in decision making and operational matters.
-He also works collaboratively to develop curriculum and leads, engages, inspires and supports all Howqua staff.
-Sam works closely with the entire Howqua community comprising students, staff and parents.
+Alison joined Lauriston in 2022.
+Her role is to lead the management team in decision making and operational matters.
+She also works collaboratively to develop curriculum and leads, engages, inspires and supports all Howqua staff, working closely with the entire Howqua community comprising students and parents.

 Chris Toms is an experienced educator and has taught at Lauriston for over ten years; in that time he has held the positions of Year 4-6 Classroom Teacher, Director of Learning and now Head of Junior School.
 Chris has played a crucial role in leading and managing the Junior School teachers in the development of curriculum, assessment practices and reporting from Kindergarten to Year 6.
 He has developed initiatives aligned with current educational research and practice and collaborated with the School’s Executive on the implementation and evaluation of the Strategic Plan.

 Prior to Lauriston, Chris worked for Kilvington Grammar School and held positions including Team Leader for Years 3-6.
 He holds a Masters of Education from Monash University, where he focused on Leadership, Management and Information Technology.
 He also holds a Bachelor of Education from Deakin University and a Bachelor of Commerce from The University of Melbourne.

 Chris is a parent to two young children and also enjoys playing tennis and golf in his spare time.